Epidurals are usually safe, but as with all medical treatments, side effects and complications can sometimes happen.

 - bleeding in the epidural area, causing pressure on the spinal cord

-- accidentally injecting the wrong drugs down the epidural catheter
+- accidentally injecting the wrong medicines into the epidural catheter

-These are rare events, and anaesthetists undergo extensive training to reduce the chances of these complications.
+These are rare events, and anaesthetists have extensive training to reduce the chances of these complications.

-Nerve damage can also happen for other reasons during surgery unrelated to the epidural.
+Nerve damage can also happen for other reasons during surgery, which are unrelated to the epidural.

 - fits (convulsions)